thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 #### Authentication

-One of the most important concepts in building an application is authentication - the process of ensuring that our users are valid (actually exist in our database).
+One of the most important concepts in building an application is authentication - the process of ensuring that our users are valid (actually exist in our database, are who they say they are).
 Imagine if you could access a banking website and see your account without logging in, that would be pretty disasterous because anyone would have access to it.
 By authenticating our users, we can make sure that only the right users have access to the right pages.

 ### Adding Authentication Logic to Our Model

 We're going to take an example [app](https://github.com/gSchool/form-based-auth) and add some real authentication to it.

 Take a second to get this app setup locally, and see how it's working.
-It currently allows users to 'sign in', but it doesn't seem to care much whether or not it's a valid email / password.
+It currently allows users to sign in, but it doesn't seem to care much whether or not it's a valid email / password.
 We're going to change that.

-##### Step 1
+#### Step 1

 First, we need to actually create users in the database.
 When we're doing that, we're also going to use bcrypt to safely store the user's password.